Kidney Problems in Cats: Symptoms, Causes, and Treatment

 1. Toxin Exposure

-Some chemicals, such as pesticides, cleaning chemicals, and human medicines, can be super dangerous for your cat’s kidneys.
-Plants such as lilies can also be harmful to cats when ingested.
-These toxins, when ingested, can cause significant damage to your cat’s kidneys within a few hours.
+Some chemicals, such as pesticides, cleaning chemicals, and human medicines, can be highly dangerous for your cat’s kidneys.
+Plants can also be toxic to cats, especially when ingested.

 • Vomiting and lethargy